wp-plugins/easy-media-gallery/readme.txt

 8. Embed music from Reverbnation

 == Changelog ==

+= 1.2.23 =
+* added : New Feature in pricing table
+* Update : New Price for DEV Version

 = 1.2.21 =
 * Added : disable or enable right click on images